Ctrl K

 The program has to deal with wide angle lenses and a high density of pedestrians.
 Lens distortion and perspective view are taken into account.
 The procedure includes calibration, recognition, tracking and height detection.

 Different kinds of markers (e.g. with height information, head direction, individual code) are implemented.
 With a stereo camera more accurate height measurements and also markerless tracking is possible.
+Machine learning methods also enable markerless detection of people.
+In addition, shoulder orientation can be captured, comments and metadata can be annotated, fused motion capture data can be visualized, and corrections can be made to the trajectories.

-The source code as well as precompiled executables of PeTrack are available.
-The brief documentation of using PeTrack cannot answer all questions.
-Thus you may contact the author before setting up experiments and automatic extraction with PeTrack: petrack@fz-juelich.de.
-Results of collected trajectories can be found here.
+The comprehensive documentation also includes a starting guide with an exemplary project and how to prepare experiments for high quality data.
+The documentation of using PeTrack cannot answer all questions.
+Thus you are also welcome to contact the authors before setting up experiments and an automatic extraction with PeTrack: petrack@fz-juelich.de.

 Participating organisations